replikation/plasmid_analysis/README.md

 ## prokka
 * prokka uses a ncbi dependency `tbl2asn` which may expire at some point [see here](https://github.com/tseemann/prokka/issues/139) or [here](https://github.com/tseemann/prokka/issues/215)
-  * this workflow will use prokka:latest instead to avoid this issue in the future
+  * this workflow will use prokka:latest instead of a fixed version to avoid this issue in the future